terraform-provider-openstack/terraform-provider-openstack/website/docs/r/db_configuration_v1.html.markdown

 * `name` - (Optional) Configuration parameter name.
 Changing this creates a new resource.
 * `value` - (Optional) Configuration parameter value.
 Changing this creates a new resource.
+* `string_type` - (Optional) Whether or not to store configuration parameter value as string.
+Changing this creates a new resource.
+See the below note for more information.

 ## Attributes Reference